- Environmental Vision 2050

 Creating opportunities for interacting with nature

-At the Shiga Works, we hold nature observation events and workshops featuring experts, so that employees have opportunities to interact with plants and animals that habitat in the surrounding area.
-In fiscal 2019, these events included making Christmas wreaths using natural materials found at the site, and nature observation events that the employees’ families could also participate in.
+At the Shiga Works, we hold nature observation events with experts, so that employees have opportunities to interact with the many plants and animals that inhabit the surrounding area, as well as Christmas wreath-making and moss ball making events using natural materials at the Works.
+These events were cancelled in fiscal 2020 to prevent the spread of COVID-19.

 Initiatives Outside the Company

 Participating in the Shiga Green-activity Network’s biodiversity and CSR research association

 Daifuku is a founding member of a research association established in 2015 that looks into biodiversity, the environment and CSR.
 The association, which was formed as part of the Shiga Green-activity Network, of which Daifuku is also a member, plans and holds seminars and other events for members intended to facilitate learning about biodiversity, create opportunities to learn about the latest CSR trends centered on the field of biodiversity, and encourage communication between association members.

 Participating in the Biodiversity Biwako Network's dragonfly conservation efforts through corporate collaboration